wizonesolutions/todoist-sorter-node/README.md

 ## Author

-This Meteor package was written by [WizOne Solutions](http://www.wizonesolutions.com), a Meteor and Drupal CMS developer.
+This application was written by [WizOne Solutions](http://www.wizonesolutions.com), a JavaScript, Meteor and Drupal CMS developer.

-My largest Meteor app so far is [Spendflow](https://github.com/spendflow/spendflow).
-It has a private beta.
-Check it out.